f-E-T/postcard-api/README.md

 > The `addBrandingText()`, `addBrandingImage()`, and `addBrandingQrTag()` methods cannot be used in combination with each other, as they will overwrite each other's content.
 Choose one method to use for your postcard branding.

+### Approval
+The postcard can only be approved if no errors are returned from the API.
+Otherwise, a `Fet\PostcardApi\Exception\PostcardException.php` exception will be thrown.

 ### Handling warnings and errors
-If there are warnings or errors during the process of creating a postcard, you can retrieve them as follow:
+If there are warnings or errors returned from the API during the process of creating a postcard, you can retrieve them as follow:

 ```php
 // returns a multidimensional array with warnings